junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 This is a bit out of course even for them.
 Dean and Sam are stunned, just staring.
 Even Lucifer seems to be surprised, letting out a small annoyed sound of a tut, raising his hands in front of his eyes to observe, only to see the finger bones drop off the floor like cracked tree branches, followed by the palm.
 The handcuffs drop free from the end of the empty waist.

 "Hurry!
 Nick's body!"
-Sam snaps out of it first, racing outside the Dungeon door.
+Sam snaps out of it first, racing outside the dungeon door.

 Dean follows him closely.
 The two of them carry Nick's body inside, placing in front of the discomposing Devil's old vessel.
 They take a step back, waiting.

 Lucifer's skeleton body stumbles toward this new, whole and complete vessel as if trying to moving inside there, but the moment he moves, the leg bones are crushing down too.
 He drops to his knees, then there's nothing to hold straight.
 All the bones scatter on the floor like exposed remains of those who die in the wild and chewed by vultures and coyotes.
-Bright grace light burst out of the ruins of the body, circling little beneath the Dungeon ceiling, like a cloud made of bright light.
+Bright grace light burst out of the ruins of the body, circling little beneath the dungeon ceiling, like a cloud made of bright light.

 Dean and Sam have to narrow their eyes in the light, feeling their eyes stung by the brightness.